Fantasy Literature: Tales Before and After Tolkien

 Entry Requirements: None

-Course Content: This course will explore the fascinating world of fantasy literature, from its Victorian roots to its most recent examples.
+This course will explore the fascinating world of fantasy literature, from its Victorian roots to some of its most recent examples.
 We will start with Victorian and Edwardian fantasists (William Morris, George MacDonald, and the mythology of childhood developed by Charles Kingsley and J.M.
 Barrie), explore the enormous impact on fantasy of J.R.R.
 Tolkien’s The Hobbit and The Lord of the Rings; evaluate Tolkien’s legacy (C.S.
 Lewis Narnia books, and Terry Brooks and Stephen Donaldson’s work); look at the best works of American fantasy (including Frank Baum’s Wizard of Oz and Ursula Le Guin’s Earthsea series) and debate whether science fantasy exists as a sub-genre by looking at Frank Herbert’s Dune, and the Star Wars (extended) mythology.
 We will end with looking at fantasy in contemporary popular culture, focusing on TV fantasy and its powerful female heroines (including the mythology of Buffy the Vampire Slayer), and some discussion of the future of fantasy as a literary and popular culture genre.

 • To introduce and differentiate between modes and types of fantasy literature